akaunderr/ocmod3-total-order-discount/total-order-discount/README.md

 # Total Order Discount

 ## Description
-The Total Order Discount extension is for OpenCart 3.x CMS.
+The "Total Order Discount" extension is for OpenCart CMS versions 3.0.x.
 It allows to set up a discount or fee based on the shopping cart total amount or product quantity in the cart.

 ## Features
 * Discount or fee based on the shopping cart total or product quantity in the cart